-Commercial bridge loans are short-term, and a viable loan exit strategy is essential.
+Commercial bridge loans are short-term, so a viable loan exit strategy is essential.
 Typical exit strategies for commercial bridge loans include sale of the property, refinancing, or cash payoff.
 Whichever exit strategy you choose, you need to provide a clear, actionable roadmap in the loan application documentation.
-Assets America® has built a reputation for providing our clients with a tangible, strategic advantage when preparing commercial bridge loan exit strategies.
+Assets America has a reputation for providing clients with a tangible, strategic advantage when preparing loan exit strategies.

-Commercial bridge loans are, by their nature, a short-term solution and having a viable bridge loan exit strategy in place at the outset is a foundational part of the application process.
-Whether the bridge loan will be redeemed via the sale of the property, refinancing or cash redemption from another source, the exit strategy should provide a clear, actionable roadmap.
+By nature, CBLs are a short-term solution.
+A viable BL exit strategy at the outset is a foundational part of the application process.
+The borrower may redeem the bridge loan via the sale of the property, refinancing, or cash redemption from another source.
 We have built our reputation on providing our clients with a tangible, strategic advantage compared to our competitors.

 Sources of Commercial Mortgage Bridge Loans

 Banks rarely engage in the commercial bridge loan market.
-Rather, the market is dominated by private money funds.
-These are managed funds of money from accredited investors and institutions that invest in real estate projects and commercial real property.
-Private money funds do not have to observe bank regulations regarding reserve requirements, due diligence and so forth, and thus provide substantially more flexible lending to developers seeking a bridge loan.
+Rather, private money funds dominate the market.
+They come from accredited investors and institutions that invest in real estate projects and commercial real property.
+Private money funds do not have to observe bank regulations.
+Examples include reserve requirements, due diligence and so on.
+Accordingly, they provide substantially more flexible lending to developers seeking a bridge loan.